woodfin8/Draft_Machine/README.md

 3. Drop columns to create a dataframe which displays key features that we want to analyze (key features were obtained through random forest feature_selection (see below)).
 4. Use Label Encoder to encode the "class" column to integers
 5. train_test_split the data
-6. fit the data to the model
+6. Fit the data to the model
-7. We created the GridSearch estimator along with a parameter object containing the values to adjust
+7. Create GridSearch estimator along with a parameter object containing the hyper-parameters to adjust
-8. We fit the model using the grid search estimator
+8. Re-fit the model using the grid search estimator
-9. We list the best parameters for this dataset
+9. List best hyper-parameters for this dataset
-10. We listed the best score
+10. Lst the best score
-11. We made predictions with the hypertuned model
+11. Make predictions with the hypertuned model
-12. We finally calculated classification report
+12. Produce classification report

 ### Model Processes and Findings

-The following top six features were used to predict:
+Based on correlation and feature importance findings, the following six NCAA stats were used as features:
 * field_goal_percentage
 * win_shares_per_40_minutes
 * true_shooting_percentage